 The best way to help prevent travel sickness is to make the car as comfortable as possible for your dog.
 Simple steps such as opening your car windows a couple of inches can help, also keep the car cool and well ventilated and limit meals before travel.
 If your dog has learned to associate riding in the car as a negative experience, there are steps you can take to build confidence with the vehicle, these include:

 Accustom the pet to the car by sitting in it with the engine off for a minute or two, rewarding them with praise, toys and treats, and repeat several times.Then start taking very short trips e.g. round the block but giving your dog a one to two week break from car rides.Take short car trips to places your dog enjoys, like the park, gradually building your dog’s tolerance.
 Use toys to make the car a fun place for your dog

-Fortunately whichever condition your dog suffers from Dorwest can help, our Scullcap &Valerian Tablets and Valerian Compound will help relieve the signs of anxiety, nervousness and excitability, whilst our Digestive Supplement Tablets are ideal for true motion sickness where vomiting is experienced, as they contain ginger and peppermint oil to settle the stomach.
+Fortunately whichever condition your dog suffers from Dorwest can help, our Scullcap &Valerian Tablets and Valerian Compound will help the signs of anxiety, nervousness and excitability, whilst our Digestive Supplement Tablets are ideal for true motion sickness where vomiting is experienced, as they contain ginger and peppermint oil to settle the stomach.
 So you can now leave the travel sickness behind rather than your pet!